-JPEG/JFIF -j
+JPEG/JFIF

 JPEG is an image file format that uses a lossy compression technique to achieve high compression ratios.
 See Appendix C, JPEG Compression, for more information on the JPEG file format.

-Syntax -i[coding] [quality [passes]]

-Parameters coding:

-Specify the type of entropy coding to perform.

-none:default Huffman coding h:optimum Huffman coding

-The default is defaultHuffman coding.

-quality:

-1 through 100 (larger is higher quality)

-The default quality is 32.

-passes:

-1:write one pass JPEG files 4:write four pass JPEG files The default number of passes is 1.
+Syntax -j[coding] [quality [passes]] Parameters coding: Specify the type of entropy coding to perform. none:default Huffman coding h:optimum Huffman coding The default is default Huffman coding. quality : 1 through 100 (larger is higher quality) The default quality is 32. passes : 1:write one pass JPEG files 4:write four pass JPEG files The default number of passes is 1.
+Extension .jpg Creator Joint Photographic Experts Group (JPEG) Used by WWW Everyone else storing photographic images.

-Extension .jpg

-Creator Joint Photographic Experts Group (JPEG)

-Used by www

-Everyone else storing photographic images.

 Variations Gray-scale images are saved as single channel JPEG files; colour images are saved as three channel JPEG files.

-Reads and writes baseline JPEG with CCIR-601 YCbCr colour

-space, interleaved components, Huffman coded.
+Reads and writes baseline JPEG with CCIR-601 YCbCr colour space, interleaved components, Huffman coded.
 Alchemy can read files with any component sub-sampling up to 4x4; it always writes 2h:1v 1h:1v 1h:1v.
 Alchemy JPEG files comply with the industry standard 'JFIF' interchange format.

-Limitations

-JPEG files are always lossy, which means that the compressed image is not identical to the original image.
+Limitations JPEG files are always lossy, which means that the compressed image is not identical to the original image.
 At high quality factors (32 and above) this loss is generally so slight as to be barely noticeable.
 There is no quality factor which is guaranteed to be lossless.

-By default, Image Alchemy uses a fixed set of Huffman tables to compress an image.
+Comments By default, Image Alchemy uses a fixed set of Huffman tables to compress an image.
 If the -j is immediately followed by an 'h', Alchemy will generate a set of custom tables optimized for the image and quality factor.
-This usually produces 5-20% better compression (depending on the image content and quality factor) but requires an additional pass over the image data, so it takes a little longer to compress (there's no effect on the decompression time).
+This usually produces 5-20% better compression (depending on the image content and quality factor) but requires an additional pass over the image data, so it takes longer to compress (there's no effect on the time it takes to decompress the image).

+-j

 Quality may vary between 1 and 100; the default is 32.
 The higher the number the higher the quality of the image and the lower the compression ratio.
 Quality factors below 10 will produce images with significant loss of quality.
 JPEG files are based on the Joint Photographic Experts Group (JPEG) CD 10918-1 draft standard.
 Since JPEG compression was designed for use with continuous tone images (such as those produced by a scanner or digitizer), poor results can be expected when compressing line drawings.
 Four pass files are useful when generating JPEG files which are going to be displayed on the WWW.
 A four pass file allows a rough preview of the image to be displayed quickly when using a browser which supports multi-pass JPEG files.

-Apply Smoothing when decompressing a JPEG image.
+Related options -q Apply Smoothing when decompressing a JPEG image.
 Because JPEG compression works on 8x8 pixel blocks there may be discontinuities at the edges of these blocks producing block artifacts.
 Smoothing attempts to reduce these artifacts.
 Smoothing is really only necessary at very low quality settings (less than 10); even then the effects of smoothing are not particularly significant.

-Convert the file photo.tga to a JPEG file called photo.jpg, using a high quality setting:

-'''

-alchemy photo.tga -j70

-'''

-Convert the file photo.tga to a JPEG file called photo.jpg, using a low quality setting and generating optimum Huffman tables:
+Examples Convert the file, photo.tga, to a JPEG file called photo.jpg, using a high quality setting: alchemy photo.tga -j70 Convert the file, photo.tga, to a JPEG file called photo.jpg, using a low quality setting and generating optimum Huffman tables: alchemy photo.tga -jh10 Convert the file, photo.tga, to a JPEG file called photo.jpg, using four pass mode and a low quality setting: alchemy photo.tga -j10 4 Convert the JPEG file, lores.jpg, to a PCX file using smoothing: alchemy lores.jpg -p -q

-'''

-alchemy photo.tga -jh10

-'''

-Convert the JPEG file, lores.jpg, to a PCX file using smoothing:

-OS/2 Icon --O
+OS/2 Icon